Tei1988/k8s-7d2d/README.md

 # How to deploy

+Before deploying, replace <ExternalIP> to your L3 LB IP in `k8s/services/tcp.yaml.examble` and `k8s/services/udp.yaml.example` please.

 ```
 cd k8s
 kubectl kustomize . | kubectl apply -f -
 ```

-If you want to change the game configuration, edit `k8s/config/serverconfig.xml` please.
+If you want to change the game configuration, edit `k8s/config/serverconfig.xml`.

 # Use mods